BCG vaccine may be an alternative to fight against coronavirus

 Read: Vaccine for COVID-19 will be available by 2021

-The team of scientists compared BCG vaccination policies of different countries and their respective death rate due to COVID-19.
-They observed a ‘positive correlation’ between these two things – the more earlier vaccination policy was adopted by a country, the more protection they could provide to their people, especially to the elderly people.
-Their observation in statistics is like this – death rate in nations covered with a ‘BCG vaccination programme’ was 4.28 per million, while the death rate in countries without ‘BCG vaccination programme’ was 40 per million.
+The team of scientists compared BCG vaccination policies of different countries and their respective death rates due to COVID-19.
+They observed a ‘positive correlation’ between these two things – the earlier vaccination policy was adopted by a country, the more protection they could provide to their people, especially to the elderly people.
+Their observation in statistics is like this – the death rate in nations covered with a ‘BCG vaccination programme’ was 4.28 per million, while the death rate in countries without a ‘BCG vaccination programme’ was 40 per million.

 Guest Writer